AndroidWithRossyn/My-Top-Android-Projects/README.md

 <td>

-<h3>“Women Lose Weight & Water Reminder” is one of the finest & leading app to synergies you lose your weight!
-(Client Requirement)</h3>
+<h3>“Women Lose Weight & Water Reminder” is one of the finest & leading app to synergies you lose your weight!</h3>
+<h6>Client's requirement.
+Work- fixed bugs and reskinned this project.</h6>
 </td>
 </tr>
 <tr>